South Sudan: Youths Attack U.S. Journalist

 A US journalist was Tuesday critically injured by an angry mob as she covered a demonstration against the American arms embargo in Juba.

-The demonstrations was organised by various youth groups, including the Sudan People Liberation Movement Youth League.
+The demonstrations was organised by various youth groups, including the Sudan People Liberation Movement (SPLM) Youth League.

 The incident happened at the UN mission main camp near the Juba International Airport.